-The glenoid, or socket of the shoulder joint, is a portion of the scapula bone, or shoulder blade.
-The glenoid forms the socket of the shoulder joint.
+The glenoid (socket) of the shoulder joint is a portion of the scapula bone (shoulder blade) that articulates with the humeral head (ball) of the glenohumeral (shoulder) joint.
 The glenoid can be fractured (broken) through injury and is usually associated with a significant trauma.
+The image below shows a classification system for different common glenoid fractures.